adarshpatil/DynamicScopingForC/README.md

 }
 ```
 - Can detect errors if variables that have never been declared anywhere in the program are used
+- Can convert statemnts which have a combination of DeclRef variables and undeclaredButUsed variables

 TO FIX
 ----